China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 Countries are increasingly standing up to the "wolf warrior" diplomats and registering their opposition to the reeducation camps for the Muslim minority in Xinjiang province and the crackdown on freedom in Hong Kong.
 There are even growing calls to boycott the 2022 Winter Olympic Games in Beijing.
 The election of Joe Biden as president is also widely expected to see the US resume a more prominent role in global trade policy as he seeks to kickstart the world's biggest economy in a post-COVID world.

-The failure to win hearts and minds — in Australia and elsewhere may yet come back to haunt Beijing.
+The failure to win hearts and minds in Australia and elsewhere may yet affect Beijing.